Delta Launches Four Longest LaGuardia Routes

 With these new routes, Delta will hold the top four spots for longest flights from LaGuardia.
 Service to Los Angeles International Airport (LAX) clocks in at 2,469 miles, Las Vegas Harry Reid International Airport is 2,242 miles away, Phoenix Sky Harbor International Airport (PHX) is 2,149 miles, and Salt Lake City International Airport (SLC) is a distance of 1,982 miles.
 Of the top ten routes, Delta also competes with JetBlue, Southwest Airlines, and United Airlines on service to Denver International Airport (DEN).
 It goes head to head with American Airlines, Spirit Airlines, and United Airlines on service to George Bush Intercontinental Airport (IAH).
 The tenth route also has some competition with Delta challenging American Airlines, Frontier Airlines, and Spirit Airlines flights to Dallas Fort Worth International Airport (DFW).

-Anthony’s Take: I prefer LaGuardia Airport (LGA) to John F Kennedy International Airport (JFK) for domestic routes and these are some interesting ones.
+Anthony’s Take: I prefer New York LaGuardia Airport (LGA) to New York John F Kennedy International Airport (JFK) for domestic routes and these are some interesting ones.
 I hope they stick around a while.

 User Generated Content Disclosure: The Bulkhead Seat encourages constructive discussions, comments, and questions.
 Responses are not provided by or commissioned by any bank advertisers.
 These responses have not been reviewed, approved, or endorsed by the bank advertiser.
 It is not the responsibility of the bank advertiser to respond to comments.